UniExeterRSE/gw4-isambard-3-practical-workshop-2026/src/section_01_welcome_login_overview/Grace-CPU-Superchip.md

 Grace is built around server-class **LPDDR5X with ECC**, co-packaged with the CPU.

-- A **single Grace CPU** supports **120 GB, 240 GB, or 480 GB** of LPDDR5X, depending on configuration.
-- A **Grace CPU Superchip** supports **240 GB, 480 GB, or 960 GB** of on-module memory, depending on configuration.
+- This Superchip is the **240 GB** configuration, giving **240 GB of on-module LPDDR5X** in total.
-- For a **240 GB Superchip**, the most likely layout is **2 × 120 GB**, one **120 GB NUMA node per Grace CPU**.
-NVIDIA’s public documents do **not** state this as explicitly as a NUMA map, but it follows directly from the per-CPU and per-Superchip capacity options they publish.
+- The layout is **2 × 120 GB**, one **120 GB NUMA node per Grace CPU**.
+NVIDIA’s public documents do **not** state this as an explicit NUMA map, but it follows directly from the per-CPU and per-Superchip capacity options they publish.
-- Bandwidth depends on memory capacity: NVIDIA lists **up to 512 GB/s per Grace CPU** and **up to 1024 GB/s per Grace CPU Superchip** at some capacities, while the whitepaper summarizes the Superchip as **up to 1 TB/s raw memory bandwidth**.
+- At this capacity, NVIDIA lists **up to 512 GB/s per Grace CPU** and **up to 1024 GB/s per Grace CPU Superchip**, which the whitepaper summarizes as **up to 1 TB/s raw memory bandwidth**.

 This memory design is a major part of Grace’s value proposition: high bandwidth with strong power efficiency.
-For your specific **240 GB** system, it is reasonable to treat the machine as **two NUMA nodes with roughly 120 GB attached to each node**.
+In practice, treat the machine as **two NUMA nodes with roughly 120 GB attached to each node**.

 ## **Vectorization: How It Crunches Numbers**